 The Symbol of the French Volunteer Legion

-Recruitment poster for the Légion des volontaires français contre le bolchevisme (LVF).
+Recruitment poster for the Légion des volontaires français contre le bolchevisme (Legion of French Volunteers, LVF).
 In the center is the organization’s emblem that makes use of medievalist iconography in a nod to France’s rich feudal and martial history.

-The ‘Charlemagne’ brigade would go on to distinguish itself in the Battle of Berlin, where it remained as one of the last units fending off the insurmountable Soviet onslaught.
-In a dramatic demonstration of gallantry worthy of their namesake, the Charlemagne Brigade would make a valiant last stand at the Reich Chancellery, right atop the area of Hitler’s Führerbunker complex where it’s members would destroy 108 Soviet tanks in the process.
-Indeed, the last stalwart defenders of fascism in Europe were to be none other than these band of patriotic Frenchmen.
+The Charlemagne Division would go on to distinguish itself in the Battle of Berlin, where it remained as one of the last units fending off the insurmountable Soviet onslaught.
+In a dramatic demonstration of gallantry worthy of their namesake, the Charlemagne Division would make a valiant last stand at the Reich Chancellery, right atop the area of Hitler’s Führerbunker complex where it’s members would destroy 108 Soviet tanks in the process.
+Indeed, the last defenders of fascism in Europe were none other than these band of patriotic Frenchmen.

 Free shipping on orders over $50!